Why Are Cryptocurrencies Becoming More and More Centralized

 There has been a rise in the number of people who have been introduced to cryptocurrency and currently use it and make investments on it.
 This has occurred due to the popularity of cryptocurrency especially in the online space where people interact with each other and exchange their ideas.
 As the time passes various cryptocurrencies are also starting to become more centralised.
 This can be a bit conflicting to the idea that cryptocurrency is a decentralized form of currency that is free of government control and does not depend on the value of Fiat currency.

 Before discussing why centralisation of cryptocurrency occurs it is important to understand the difference between a decentralized form of cryptocurrency and a centralised form of cryptocurrency.
-One can also visit the-bitcoin36-ai.com to gain more information about the same.
+One can also visit https://the-bitcoin360-ai.com to gain more information about the same.
 Some basic differences between them are:

 A decentralized currency refers to one that is not controlled by any third party entity.
 Entity in this case could be referred to as the government.
 This kind of decentralization allows for transparency as well as anonymity.
 This eventually leads to a more seamless transaction as the barriers to such transactions like collection of taxes and verification at various points is eliminated.
 Such currency tends to make the user feel more in control of their money as they would not be held accountable by the third party for any transaction they enter into using that particular cryptocurrency.
 It also provides them with power to decide who they want to transact with and when without any outer surveillance.

 A centralised currency on the other hand is one that is controlled or influenced by a single entity or a group of entities.
 This entity can either be the government or a group of influential people who have control over how the currency is being transferred.
 This takes away the power from the uses of the cryptocurrency regarding what kind of transaction they want to go with.
 Along with this it can be a little off putting for people as then there would be no difference between using a fiat currency and cryptocurrency as for the surveillance.